-- Known hypersensitivity to fish, egg, soybean, or peanut protein, or to any of the active ingredients or inactive ingredients in SMOFlipid.
+- Known hypersensitivity to fish, egg, soybean, peanut or to any of the active or inactive ingredients in SMOFlipid.

 WARNINGS AND PRECAUTIONS

-- Risk of Parenteral Nutrition-Associated Liver Disease (PNALD) and Other Hepatobiliary Disorders: PNALD, or Intestinal failure associated liver disease (IFALD) can present as cholestasis or hepatic stenosis, and may progress to steatohepatitis with fibrosis and cirrhosis (possibly leading to chronic hepatic failure).
+Risk of Parenteral Nutrition-Associated Liver Disease (PNALD): PNALD, or Intestinal failure-associated liver disease (IFALD), can present as cholestasis or hepatic stenosis and may progress to steatohepatitis with fibrosis and cirrhosis (possibly leading to chronic hepatic failure).
 The etiology of PNALD is multifactorial; however, intravenously administered phytosterols (plant sterols) contained in plant-derived lipid emulsions, including SMOFlipid, have been associated with development of PNALD.